alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 Download .raw.xz image (arm64 version) of SLES 15sp6 or Micro 6.0.
 (The official release will be available soon from SCC.
 Beta version is available upon request)

-To make a .bfb file download a custom script ./mk-slemicro-bfb.sh and run it as:
+<u>To make a .bfb file</u> download a custom script ./mk-slemicro-bfb.sh (attached in the SLES directory of the current Github page) and run it as:

-*./mk-slemicro-bfb-v2.sh ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.xz* or MICRO 6.0 raw image.
+*./mk-slemicro-bfb-v2.sh ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.xz* (or Micro 6.0 raw.xz image).

-Use the following command to install .bfb image on DPU:
+<u>To install a *.bfb* image on DPU</U> use the following command :

-*./bfb-install -b ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.bfb -r rshim0*
+*./bfb-install -b ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.bfb -r rshim0* (or Micro 6.0 bfb file).

 From the 2nd terminal start minicom.